The Total Defense Study 2025

 Initiative and funding

-The initiative for the Total Defense Study 2025 was taken by a researcher affiliated with the project Protection of Society within FFI’s Total Defense division.
+The initiative for the Total Defense Study 2025 was taken by Betina Slagnes, who also holds full academic responsibility for the content and execution of the project.

 Collaborating partners